 Learning and Social-Emotional Supports for Vulnerable Students: Directions for the Nation

-From July 6-12, 2011, 85 school psychologists, teacher, school administrators, graduate students and other interested people came to Washington, DC from 27 states and the District of Columbia to participate in the 2011 GW/NASP Public Policy Institute.
-This institute was co-sponsored by George Washington University (GW), Graduate School in Education and Human Development (GSEHD).
-The 2011 PPI is the second institute since the approval of a formal partnership agreement between NASP and GW that will allow the PPI to be offered on an annual basis.
+From July 6–12, 2011, 85 school psychologists, teachers, school administrators, graduate students, and other interested people came to Washington, DC from 27 states and the District of Columbia to participate in the 2011 GW/NASP Public Policy Institute.
+This institute was cosponsored by George Washington University (GW), Graduate School in Education and Human Development (GSEHD).
+The 2011 PPI is the 2nd institute since the approval of a formal partnership agreement between NASP and GW that will allow the PPI to be offered on an annual basis.
 GW is one of the nation's premiere graduate schools training future leaders in special education and educational public policy.
 GW brings to the partnership resources, professional expertise, and professional connections that help make the PPI a rich public policy and advocacy training experience for all involved.

 An amazing line up of national experts presented information and engaged in dialogues with PPI participants.
-Here are a few of the national leaders and scholars that participated in the PPI:
+Here are a few of the national leaders and scholars who participated in the PPI:

 - Maurice Elias, Professor of Psychology and Director of Rutgers University Social Emotional Learning Lab

 - Debbie Staub, Education Advisor, Casey Family Programs

 - Renee Bradley, Deputy Director, Research to Practice Division Office of Special Education Programs, US Department of Education

 - Kathleen McNaught, Director, American Bar Association Center for Children and Law

 - Barbara Duffield, Policy Director, National Association for the Education of Homeless Children and Youth

 - Michael Usdan, Senior Fellow and Past President, Institute for Educational Leadership